 Stammering facts and the stigma surrounding it.

-- About 8%* of children will stammer at some point, but most will go on to talk fluently.
+- About 8% of children will stammer at some point.
+For the majority of children this will be temporary.

 - Like other neurological conditions, it covers a spectrum.
 Everyone stammers differently and to different degrees.

-- Many find that as they get older the condition improves.
+- Many find that as they get older, they stammer less.